wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/creating-routine.rst

 Test Factories
 ^^^^^^^^^^^^^^^^^

-After creating the SysIdRoutine object, you can expose the test factories by creating command factory methods that expose the tests [TODO: word this better]
+After creating the SysIdRoutine object, you can expose the test factories by creating command factory methods that expose the tests.

+Bind the factory methods to either controller buttons or an create an autonomous routine with them.
+It is recommended to bind them to held down buttons so that the user can stop the routine faster if it exceeds limits.